 “That’s right.”
 She gulped.

 I turned toward my uncles.
-“And don’t you dare say anything about this cat or try to annoy the others on the estate as well.
+“And don’t you dare say anything about this cat or try to annoy the ones on the estate as well.
 If you do, I’ll tell Alice, and you all know how she’ll react.”

 “Right!
 You all heard my brother!”
 Alistair’s voice burst out as he stood up and raised a fist.
 “I’d stay away from the estate cats if I were you.”
 He tilted his head toward me and gave a nod of approval.